 Jenny and I were newly married, and finances were tight.
 Plus, being a typical guy, I had internalized the idea that finances were my responsibility.
 Any money challenges meant I wasn’t fulfilling my duty as the breadwinner I was supposed to be.
 In my mind, any financial failure indicated I was a failure.

 A Powerful Money Reframe

-Fortunately, Jenny has a soft heart and I don’t hide my anxiety well.
+Fortunately, Jenny has a soft heart, and I don’t hide my anxiety well.
 One evening Jenny said, “Honey, I know our budget is tight.
-But I feel like every couple goes though money challenges at some point.
+But I feel like every couple goes through money challenges at some point.
 We’re just getting ours out of the way early.”